 The Company determined that the completed phase 2a study represents the sole good or service to be transferred, and the only performance obligation under the ASKA Option Agreement for which an upfront payment of \$2.75 million was received from ASKA.
-With the formal delivery of the final results in November 2019, the full \$2.75 million revenue that was previously constrained was recognized in connection with this arrangement for the year endedDecember 31, 2019.
-No revenue under this arrangement was recognized 2018.
+With the formal delivery of the final results in November 2019, the full \$2.75 million revenue that was previously constrained was recognized in connection with this arrangement for the year ended December 31, 2019.
+No revenue under this arrangement was recognized in 2020.

-On January 20, 2020 ASKA notified us that it does not intend to exercise its option to obtain an exclusive license to develop and commercialize the PRS-080.
+On January 20, 2020 ASKA notified the Company that it does not intend to exercise its option to obtain an exclusive license to develop and commercialize the PRS-080.
 The term of the ASKA Option Agreement ended as of the date of ASKA's notification of its decision not to exercise its option rights.

 In connection with obtaining the contract with ASKA, the Company additionally incurred \$0.3 million in third-party service fees which were capitalized in accordance with ASC 340.
-Amortization during the twelve months ended December 31, 2019 was \$0.3 million and thus, as of December 31, 2019, there was no remaining balance of the asset recognized from costs to obtain the ASKA contract.
+These costs were fully amortized as of December 31, 2019.